-A radical American singer-songwriter set to perform in Nelson on Saturday was denied entry into the country.
+A radical American singer-songwriter set to perform in Nelson this evening has been denied entry into the country.

 David Rovics has written political songs on topics such as the Iraq war and whistleblower Bradley Manning.

-He was to play six concerts throughout New Zealand as part of his world tour, including at the Free House in Nelson on Saturday night.
+He was to play six concerts throughout New Zealand as part of his world tour, including at the Free House in Nelson tonight.

 About to board a plane from Tokyo to Auckland on Tuesday, he received a phone call from Immigration New Zealand telling him he was not allowed in the country.